 Speaking of which, that’s our final step.
 Bake them in your preheated oven and, once done, (you can tell they’re done when the edges and bottoms begin to brown) remove them and set them onto a cooling rack or leave them in the tray to cool.

-Enjoy your cookies and feel free to glaze them with a simple syrup drizzle (see recipe notes) or make an easy Coconut Sugar Caramel Sauce to drizzle over them!
+Enjoy your cookies and feel free to glaze them with a simple syrup drizzle (see recipe notes) or make an easy Butterscotch Sauce to drizzle over them!
 They are healthy, filling, and nutritious.
 Great for a quick snack or as a breakfast option, they also freeze well and can be reheated in a toaster oven for a warm and slightly crisp exterior!

 Are you a huge cookie monster like I am?
 If so you might like some of my other cookie recipes!

-- Gluten-Free Peanut Butter and Jam Thumbprint Cookies
+- Peanut Butter and Jam Thumbprint Cookies (GF)

 If you try any of them out let us know!
 Leave a comment below or reach out to us on social media (@kitrusycleaneat and #kitrusy) and don’t forget to snap and show off your pics by tagging us so we can celebrate your delectable creations together! 🥳